badsyntax/sublime-text-settings/README.md

 sublime-text-settings
 =====================

-A repository I use for storing my Sublime Text setting files
+A repository I use for storing my Sublime Text setting files.

+This repository will be cloned as the 'User' directory within the Sublime Text packages directory,